danfuzz/samizdat/doc/samizdat-0-lib/peg.md

 token type.

 The output of the functions named `pegMake*` are all parsing rules.
-These are functions with specifically-defined behavior in terms of accepted arguments and return values.
-In particular, every rule accepts at least two arguments, `yield` and `state` (in that order).
+These are all transparent derived values with a type that binds the `parse` generic.
+A `parse` method accepts at least two arguments, and may also accept additional arguments:

-* `yield` is a function that a rule calls to indicate the result of parsing.
-It behaves similarly to the `yield` functions defined as part of the `object` construct.
-A parser rule is expected to call yield both on success (with a value argument) and failure (with no argument).
+* `box` &mdash; The first argument is a `box` into which the result of parsing is to be `store`d, or to which void is stored in case of parsing failure.

-* The `state` argument is a list of items (tokens per se or character-as-token elements) yet to be parsed.
+* `input` &mdash; The second argument is a generator of input tokens to be parsed (usually *partially* parsed).

-In addition, every rule when called in the context of a "sequence" is passed extra arguments which correspond to the parsed results that are in "scope" of the rule (in order).
-This can be used, in particular, in the implementation of "code" rules in order to produce a filtered result.
+* `items*` &mdash; Any further arguments are taken to be the context of items that have been parsed already, in order, in the context of a "sequence" being parsed.
+These can be used, in particular, in the implementation of "code" rules in order to produce a filtered sequence result.

-On success, a rule is expected to return a replacement for `state` to be used as the `state` argument for subsequent parser rules.
-On failure, a rule is expected to return void.
+A parsing function, upon success when called, must do two things: It must call `store` on its yield `box` to indicate the non-void result of parsing.
+Then, it must return a replacement `input` for use as the input to subsequent parsers, that reflects the removal of whatever elements were consumed by the parsing (including none).
+If the parsing function consumed all of its given input, then it must return a voided generator (that is, one which yields and returns void when called).

+A parsing function, upon failure when called, must do two things: It must call its yield `box` with no argument to indicate a void result of parsing.
+Then, it must also return void.

-In the following descriptions, code shorthands use the Samizdat parsing syntax for explanatory purposes.
-Keep in mind, however, that this is *not* syntax that is built into *Samizdat Layer 0*.
+In the following descriptions, code shorthands use the *Samizdat* parsing syntax for explanatory purposes.

 <br><br>
-### Generic Function Definitions
+### Generic Function Definitions: `Parser` protocol

-(none)
+#### `parse(box, input, items*) <> newInput`

+Performs a parse of `input` (a generator) with the trailing sequence context of `[items*]`.
+If parsing is successful, stores into `box` the parsed result and returns a replacement for `input` that reflects the consumption of tokens that were used.
+If parsing fails, stores void into `box` and returns void.

 <br><br>